Guide to Selecting the Right Antenna

-If you've travelled through a hilly area, you'll no doubt have noticed you still have mobile reception despite being in a small dip or behind a rise in terrain.
+If you've travelled through hilly areas, you've more than likely noticed you still have mobile reception, despite being in a small dip or behind a rise in terrain.
 It's large or sudden changes in terrain that will significantly impact phone coverage – in this type of scenario, height is the key success factor.

 Dense sections of trees are notorious for diffusing signal - one or two trees will not impact signal strength too much - add more and more trees, and it's a little like 'death by a thousand cuts, with each tree absorbing and deflecting a small amount of signal.

-The best way to mitigate this phenomenon is by increasing height to minimise the path length that signal must pass through the offending vegetation.
+The best way to mitigate this phenomenon is by increasing height to minimise the path that signal must pass through offending vegetation.

 Mobile signal is reduced when passing through buildings, trees, water, and even the air we breathe.
 The worst offenders are thick and conductive materials such as concrete, metals and foil-based insulation – this is often why signal can be weak indoors despite a strong signal outside.